demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 ### gcp-iam-organizations-get
 ***
-List organization resources that are visible to the caller, or retrieve organization information.
+Lists organization resources that are visible to the caller, or retrieves an organization information.

 #### Base Command